 A good counsellor is skilled at helping people to help themselves.
-Over the two decades I’ve been working as a counsellor and therapist, I’ve increasingly come to see that what good therapy provides is really a refined and specialised form of self-help.
+Over the two decades I’ve been working as a counsellor and therapist, I’ve increasingly come to see that what good therapeutic counselling provides is really a refined and specialised form of self-help.
 The truth is, without a person’s genuine desire for self-help, I’m not much use to them.
 All my extensive training, knowledge and experience in the art of creating therapeutic relationships may deliver very little benefit for such a client.
 But there is something else I'm always interested in: figuring out how and why a person undermines their ability to practise effective self-help.
 The inventive way people sabotage themselves (I think we all do this) is always fascinating to explore and extremely useful to understand.

 Most people do their best to help themselves before they seek professional help.
 But self-help can go wrong.
 Nearly all my clients have experienced prolonged periods of ‘self-unhelpfulness’ before they contact me.
 What they want from a counsellor or therapist varies according to their particular situation and their unique character of course, but every person I’ve ever helped has seemed to be in need of one thing most of all: to become a better self-helper.